dCache/dcache/docs/TheBook/src/main/markdown/install.md

 > any account.
 There are various strategies to keep the identities in
 > sync.
 However, describing them is beyond the scope of this chapter.

-### Supporting xrootd access
+### Supporting xroot access

-xrootd is a proprietary protocol mostly used within the particle physics community.
+xroot is a proprietary protocol mostly used within the particle physics community.
 To enable support, update the layout file to include an xrootd service: